danvk/aoc2023/README.md

 ## Day by day

+### Day 11 (22119 / 19890)

+This was a welcome reprieve after yesterday.
+The trick is just to shift the coordinates of the galaxies, rather than trying to construct an enormous grid.
+The distance is just manhattan distance, regardless of how the AoC site chooses to display it.
+I had an off-by-one error on part 2: you add 999,999 to the coordinates, not 1,000,000.

+- Start: 7:05 AM
+- ⭐️: 7:19 AM
+- ⭐️⭐️: 7:22 AM

 ### Day 10 (20029 / 10351)

 Definitely the most finnicky so far.
 Part 1 just required some care and careful reading of the instructions.
 Part 2 was very finnicky.
 I never came up with a way to tell which direction to move around the loop, I just figured out which neighbor to start with for each sample and my input.